GauravGajavelli/Freshman15/Planning/Incremental functionality buildplan.md

 Current Epic: Lazy Loading
 - Tickets
-  1. Create loading into Meal/Load Status
+  1. Create loading into Meal/Load Status Tables
-  2.
+  2. Scrape specific meals
-  3.
+  3. Loading into Meal/MealStatus
-  4.
+  4. Specific meal getting
+   (honestly if I'm switching to eager, should I bother with the last two?
+If lazy is fast enough ig?)
-  5.
+  5. Backend pinging for load
-  6.
+  6. Non-interactive screen/loading bar

 =======================================================================================================================================================================